 But Harry Lorayne’s life took a different course when he discovered books on memory improvement.

 From there, Harry Lorayne progressively became more and more successful.
 Lorayne has managed to emerge as one of the most famous and published magicians and memory experts of the century.
-Now in his late 80s, Lorayne is still at work teaching the world about memory, success and perseverance.
+Even into his 80s and 90s, Lorayne continued publishing books and teaching the world about memory, success and perseverance.

 The Secret Ingredient That Made Harry Lorayne And His Memory Techniques Go “Viral”